-- 12.10.2.4 For proposed improvements adjacent to existing roads that have been recently resurfaced, (three years or less at time of permitting and five years or less at time of construction) milling and resurfacing one foot of the adjacent lane (a minimum of one inch) may be considered.
-The PWA will have final determination. - 12.10.2.5 When existing thermoplastic striping that crosses or is in the center of the lane is to be removed then a minimum of 11/2-inch milling and resurfacing is required between the begin and end limits of the project for the entire width of that lane. - 12.10.2.6 For conditions other than those depicted above, resurfacing limits will be at the discretion of and determined by the PWA. - 12.10.2.7 The County reserves the right to increase the milling depth and required asphalt thickness in the design phase if existing conditions of the roadway warrant the need.
+- 12.10.3.4 Proposed improvements adjacent to existing roads that have been recently resurfaced, (three years or less at time of permitting and five years or less at time of construction) will require milling and resurfacing a one foot width of the existing adjacent lane, a minimum depth of 11/2-inches. - 12.10.3.5 A minimum of 11/2-inch milling and resurfacing is required for the entire width of lane, between the begin and end limits of the project, when existing thermoplastic striping is to be removed that crosses a lane or is in the center of the lane. - 12.10.3.6 Resurfacing limits will be determined at the discretion of the County for conditions other than those depicted above. - 12.10.3.7 The County reserves the right to increase the milling depth and required asphalt thickness in the design phase if existing conditions of the roadway warrant the need.